norfolkpine/bh_timesheets/docs/setup.md

 # Setup Guide

-This guide will help you set up the development environment for the Ben Heath Pty Ltd Timesheets project.
+This guide will help you set up the development environment for the Timesheets project.

 ## Prerequisites